A New Book On Religious Freedom in America

 /SearchResults.aspx?title=&author=hakim&grade=&format=&review=&sciencetrade=no&recentreview=no" target="_blank"/> NSTA

 Right now I'm immersed in biology, especially the story of how we figured out the DNA/RNA code that guides all life.
-I'm actually writing two complementary books in biology.
-One, the people tale, begins with Vesalius and Leonardo da Vinci, continues on to Darwin and Mendel, on to the Fly Room at Columbia University (where much of genetics was worked out), on further to the discovery of DNA and the cracking of its code, arriving at today's world of epigenetics and horizontal gene transfer.
-(Yes, some genes are directly passed between organisms, not inherited from parent to child.)
+I'm actually writing three complementary books in biology.
+One begins with Vesalius and Leonardo da Vinci, continues on to Darwin and Mendel, ending as the 19th century ends.
+The second book focuses on genetics, beginning at Columbia University's famous "fly room."and finally arriving at today's world of CRISPER and horizontal gene transfer.

-The other book tells the life story itself, beginning with the formation of Earth and, within a billion years, the first microbial life.
+The third book begins with the formation of Earth and the first microbial life.
 Before long you have fish, then dinosaurs, then us.

 History Helps Make Sense of Science